Flood-Project-275/stat-checker/.github/ISSUE_TEMPLATE/feature-request-for-a-problem.md

 ---
 name: Feature request for a problem
-about: Suggest an idea for this project
+about: Suggest an idea for this project to fix a bug or issue
 title: ''
 labels: ''
 assignees: ''